 This is another beach on the northeast side of Oahu, about 15 minutes’ drive from the other north shore beaches in this travel guide.

 Hukilau Beach Park is just a short distance from Malaekahana, and it’s another quiet, family friendly beach with soft white sand.
 Waves are medium size, and the beach has plenty of space with very few people.

 Overall, even though it’s technically located outside of the main north shore area, this is a great beach to visit while driving north from the windward side of Oahu!

 Map Of The Best North Shore Oahu Beaches

 Here’s a fun map of some of the best beaches on the north shore of Oahu, Hawaii.
 All of these beaches are free to visit!

-You can click the icons on the map to get more info on each point of interest, but keep in mind some of the locations on this map may be approximate.
+You can click the icons on the map to get more info and directions for each point of interest, but keep in mind some of the locations on this map may be approximate.

 Best Oahu Tours

 Where To Stay In Oahu